tis-innovation-park/tm-vmm/doc/testingmachine-manual.md

 ## Software Overview

-The Testing Machine is currently made up by Virtual Machine Manager (VMM) and documentation on how to wite, execute and automate tests of eGov sites in particular but also other softwares.
+The Testing Machine is currently made up by Virtual Machine Manager (tm-vmm) and documentation on how to wite, execute and automate tests of eGov sites in particular but also other softwares.

 ### Virtual Machine Manager (VMM)

-VMM is made up by bash scripts that let the user manage various virtual machine software in a general way.
-See the VMM manual for more information.
+tm-vmm is made up by bash scripts that let the user manage various virtual machine software in a general way.
+See the tm-vmm manual for more information.

 ### eGov Manuals

 Writing tests of eGov sites is not hard but we believe that some help will still be useful for most people.
-The manuals and guides provided together with VMM make it possible to test eGov sites automatically and unattended.
+The manuals and guides provided together with tm-vmm make it possible to test eGov sites automatically and unattended.